Argentina bonds, stocks firm on possible deal to exit default

 Argentina's Economy Ministry declined to comment but has said previously there was nothing to prevent private parties from reaching an agreement.

-In New York, Thomas Griesa, the U.S. district judge at the centre of the bitter legal feud between the two sides, said he would hold a hearing on Friday at 3 p.m.
-(8 p.m.
-BST) to address recent public statements by Argentina.
+In New York, Thomas Griesa, the U.S. district judge at the center of the bitter legal feud between the two sides, said he would hold a hearing on Friday at 3 p.m.
+(1900 GMT) to address recent public statements by Argentina.

 In comments late Thursday night, President Cristina Fernandez goaded Griesa, calling him "a district judge who is overriding the sovereignty of a nation."